 Connectivity and climate change: The Fonds vert to help ecological corridors

-View of the Green Mountains Nature Reserve, QC (Photo by NCC)
+The Green Mountains Nature Reserve, QC (Photo by Appalachian Corridor)

 The Nature Conservancy of Canada (NCC), a not-for-profit conservation organization, welcomes the contribution of nearly $1 million from the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques to its Ecological corridors: a climate change adaptation strategy project.